gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     ```
     gitlab-ctl replicate-geo-database --host=1.2.3.4
     ```

     Change the `--host=` to the primary node IP or FQDN.
-You can check other possible params with `--help`. `
+You can check other possible parameters with `--help`.
 When prompted, enter the password you set up for the `gitlab_replicator` user in the first step.

 The replication process is now over.